phpvms/docs/versioned_docs/version-v7.x/acars/overview.md

 title: Overview
 ---

-The ACARS application is designed to run with phpVMS 7 to automatically report your pilot reports from the new Microsoft Flight Simulator, Prepar3d, FSX and X-Plane.
+The ACARS application is designed to run with phpvms 7 to automatically report your pilot reports from the new Microsoft Flight Simulator, Prepar3d, FSX and X-Plane.